 - Since it’s owned by Google, it’s guaranteed to be safe and reliable.

-- The blogging tools are very limited and there’s no way to access new features.
+- The SEO tools are very limited and there’s no way to access new features.

 - There are few stylish templates available and third-party templates are often expensive and low-quality.